Special to The Eagle

 But, as she pointed out in an interview, she has been careful not to weigh in on the pros and cons of specific projects, viewing her role as a "facilitator, helping board members get the best information possible, and then they make the decision for the community.
 That was always my professional approach. "

 "In New England, you have a wealth of history here," she commented.
 "I’ve always felt there’s an obligation to preserve what makes this place so special.
-"But there is always that push and pull, as I’ve also found in other communities.
-There are those who’d like everything to stay the same, but unfortunately time marches on so you have to move with the times."

 She cited recent hotel projects such as Joseph Toole’s Court-